apalache-mc/apalache/docs/internal/dev/using-bloop.md

 # Developing with bloop

-[Bloop](https://scalacenter.github.io/bloop/) is a build server that can yield lightening fast incremental builds of Scala projects.
+[Bloop](https://scalacenter.github.io/bloop/) is a build server that can yield lightning fast incremental builds of Scala projects.

 It is used by [Scala Metals](https://scalameta.org/metals/), but is also very useful as a standalone to save devs from the pain of `mvn`.